Thursday, September 21, 2023

 With no further USMC reinforcements forthcoming from the US, drafts of men from other American units were need.

 For as the situation worsened, sailors, Philippine Air Cadets & Scouts, army personnel, even tankers without their tanks, were all reassigned into the 4th Marines whose men were parceled out into cadres to train the newcomers.
-The 4th now had 4 understrength battalions, that had weapons and ammo but little else.
+The 4th now had four understrength battalions, that had weapons and ammo but little else.
 Even helmets were in short supply.

 Soon, Manila fell, then Bataan, and the 4th was relocated to Corregidor where they were some of the first troops to meet the initial Japanese landing.
 Using every weapon available, including